 The content on this page is for information and educational purposes only.
 Such medical information may relate to disease, injury, drugs and other treatments, medical devices and/or health products.
 Medical information does not amount to advice, and if advice is needed an appropriate professional help should be sought.
 The disclaimer asserts that no warranties or representations are given in respect of the medical information, and that the website operator should not be held liable if a user suffers any injury or loss after relying upon the medical information.

-Electro-Lymphatic Therapy using LymphDrainage XP-II, as well as any wellness devices mentioned, is intended for use only for general well-being purposes or to encourage or to maintain a healthy lifestyle, and is not intended to be used for any medical purposes (such as detection, diagnosis, monitoring, management or treatment of any medical condition or disease).
-Any health-related information provided by this device should not be treated as medical advice.
+Any devices used for technology-enhanced therapies are intended for use only for general well-being purposes or to encourage or maintain a healthy lifestyle, and is not intended to be used for any medical purpose (such as the detection. diagnosis, monitoring, management or treatment of any medical condition or disease).
+Any health-related information provided by this device or software should not be treated as medical advice.
 Please consult a physician for any medical advice required.

 Haiping Zhao1 and Yumin Luo1,2,3,* ( 2017 Dec) Traditional Chinese Medicine and Aging Intervention from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5758345/